julsraemy/loud-consistency/linked-art/README.md

 ## Unit to unit consistency (YCBA and YUAG)

-The Yale Center for British Art (YCBA) and the Yale University Art Gallery (YUAG) use 8,188 and 10,056 Getty vocabulary terms, respectively, with a combined total of 17,111 terms and 1,133 terms present in both collections.
-The analysis also reveals that ULAN is the most used vocabulary, particularly for referencing people, with 13,149 terms.
-AAT, on the other hand, is used less frequently, with only 199 terms.
-This highlights ULAN's prominence in referencing people within LUX for these particular units.
+The Yale Center for British Art (YCBA) and the Yale University Art Gallery (YUAG) use 13,042 and 19,114 vocabulary terms, respectively, with 4,212 terms present in both collections.

 ## Consistency of concepts between LUX and the Getty Vocabularies